-- Discuss and issue the opinions and recommendations to the Board of Directors that it deems appropriate on any ESG matter; - b.
-Propose to the Board of Directors a Multi-Year ESG Plan for Corticeira Amorim; - Assess the consistency of ESG policies with applicable legislation and best practices, proposing changes whenever it deems appropriate; - d.
-Review and issue an opinion to the Board of Directors on Corticeira Amorim's Annual Sustainability Report;
+- Discuss and issue the opinions and recommendations to the Board of Directors that it deems appropriate on any ESG matter; - Propose to the Board of Directors a multi-year ESG plan for Corticeira Amorim; - Assess the consistency of ESG policies with applicable legislation and best practices, proposing changes whenever it deems appropriate; - Review and issue an opinion to the Board of Directors on Corticeira Amorim's Annual Sustainability Report;

-In matters of Environment:
+In matters of the Environment:

 - e.
-Assess the environmental sustainability of Corticeira Amorim's business models; - f.
-Develop and propose to the Board of Directors an environmental sustainability strategy cross-cutting all Business Units, which is integral and consistent with Corticeira Amorim's global strategy;
+Assess the environmental sustainability of Corticeira Amorim's business models; - E. Develop and propose to the Board of Directors an environmental sustainability strategy cross cutting all Business Units, which is integral and consistent with Corticeira Amorim's global strategy;